Timothée Chalamet Explains That Sequined Harness Moment

 Advertisement

 “I thought it was a bib.
 They told me it was a bib,” he replied.
-In fact, it wasn't until Twitter started popping off that Chalamet realised what it looked like.
+In fact, it wasn't until Twitter started popping off that Chalamet realized what it looked like.

 "I had a friend send me a thing like sex dungeon culture where you wear harnesses," he continued.
 "I didn’t do it for that reason."